Blog

 While you search for a fulfilling role, you should also compile a portfolio to back up your skills.
 An online website or social media account that contains any manicure/pedicure work you’ve done on yourself (or on friends/family)--whether it be nail art, sculpting, or cuticle care–can be helpful in your quest to promote your services.
 Keep in mind, however, that some states frown upon providing services outside of a licensed environment.

 Once you’ve become a licensed nail tech, your journey isn’t over.
 It’s important to keep up with industry trends and techniques so that your skills continue to grow with market demand.
-You’ll also want to stay up-to-date with the latest business practices or management styles so that you can offer the latest and greatest in nail tech services and customer experience.
+Completing continuing education courses means you can stay up-to-date with the latest business practices or management styles so that you can offer the latest and greatest in nail tech services and customer experience.

 [CTA_MODULE]